Skip to main content

 Our team of Play Specialists works closely with each ward and department providing inpatients and outpatients with play activities to prepare, distract and relax them during their time here.
 Each ward and department has a designated play specialist who can work with children and siblings at the bed side or in play rooms.
 We provide...

-We hold a weekly prenatal clinic at the Jessop Wing of the Royal Hallamshire Hospital where we see pregnant women.
+We hold a weekly prenatal clinic at the Northern General Hospital where we see pregnant women.
 We may see them because something has been picked up in the pregnancy or we may already know the family for a pre-existing genetic condition.
-Occasionally it is appropriate to offer testing during pregnancy and...
+Occasionally it is appropriate to offer testing during pregnancy and this is called prenatal...

 Our Radiology Department offers a round the clock service and carries out around 60,000 examinations a year.
 The team is made up of 40 people, nine of which are Consultant Radiologists, and we’re based in the hospital behind the Emergency Department.
 We offer a range of services including: plain film radiography fluoroscopy ultrasound CT scans...